ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ## DEMO22 &middot; EN-002 C

-Whilst not strictly a sample card, Lorraine, Wandering Warrior was included as part of demo decks handed out at Collect-a-Con (Dallas; May 28th 2022) and Anime Expo (LA; July 1st 2022).
+Officially identified as the _8th iteration_, the original DEMO22 &middot; EN-002 C Lorraine, Wandering Warrior cards were intended to be the final product and not samples.
+These were included as part of demo decks handed out at Collect-a-Con (Dallas; May 28th 2022) and Anime Expo (LA; July 1st 2022).

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/20-life.png" description="Lorraine, Wandering Warrior (DEMO22 &middot; EN-002 C)." max-width="440px" %}

-The particular print run of this card is included in this article, however, because of issues with printing:
+This ended up being given post-print sample status, however, due to issues with the print:

 {% include blockquote.html quote="After manufacturing thousands [sic] demo decks, it has become apparent that a quality control issue exists that is related to the cutting of the cards.
 We have identified that the issue was because the card stock we were using was too thick and was using a stiffer material than normal." author="Kickstarter Update #22" %}